easwari21/OS-Linux-commands-Shell-script/README.md

 ## OUTPUT
 ```
 File name is ./scriptest.sh File name is scriptest.sh First arg. is 1 Second arg. is 2 Third arg. is 3 Fourth arg. is The
-@
-i
-s
-1
-2
-3
-T
-h
-e
-# is
 You can't use 'macro parameter character #' in math mode
 $#
 The $$ is 124